axcheron/axcheron.github.io/_htb/05_writeup_cascade.md

 ## Shared Folders

-While **r.thompson** does not have any remote access to the computer, using `crackmapexec` and the `--shares` switch, it was possible to list some shares accessible by **r.thompson** on the target computer.
+While **r.thompson** does not have any remote access to the computer, using `crackmapexec` and the `--shares` switch, it was possible to list some shares accessible by this user on the target computer.

 ```bash
 $ crackmapexec smb 10.129.140.139 -d cascade.local -u r.thompson -p rY4n5eva --shares